bitshares/bitshares-core/.github/ISSUE_TEMPLATE/feature_request.md

 * Impacts
 * Aditional Context (optional)

-Finally, press the 'submit issue' button.
+Finally, press the 'Submit new issue' button.
 The Core Team will evaluate and prioritize your Feature Request for future development.

 **User Story**
 Please tell us about your feature request using the User Story format: